krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

 Now we're at 1490 generated sequences, and runtime on my laptop is back in the region of 50ms-- about a 60% improvement, at least for this puzzle.
 We could conceivably take things much further with a smarter comparator function for sorting clue indices, but we already have a reasonable runtime for small `N` and we can always return to this question if, after implementing backtracking, we end up with problems.

 We had mentioned that edge-clue initialization is really just a special case of clue elimination beginning from a fresh, unconstrained row.
-Now that we have implemented sequence filtration, we can think of edge-clue initialization as essentially a form of optimization which simply constrains the search performed via the sequence filtration technique.
-How much of an optimization is it?
+Now that we've implemented sequence filtration, we can think of edge-clue initialization as essentially a form of optimization which simply constrains the search performed via the sequence filtration technique.
+But how much of an optimization is it?

 Commenting out `performEdgeClueInitialization` inside our top-level function allows us to discover an answer to this question.
-The puzzle is still solved, but this time some 12000 sequences had to be generated (taking well above 100ms, for me).
-Paradoxically, the puzzle is solved in only 38 iterations through edge clues as opposed to the 50+ iterations required to solve a puzzle with edge-clue initialization enabled; similar behavior is exhibited on other puzzles of many sizes.
+The puzzle is still solved, but this time some 12000 sequences need to be generated (taking well above 100ms).
+Paradoxically, the 7x7 is solved in only 38 iterations through edge clues as opposed to the 50+ iterations required to solve it with edge-clue initialization enabled, and similar behavior is exhibited on other puzzles of various sizes.
 If you have ideas about why this happens, let me know-- my best guess is that with a fresh board the spread of remaining-value counts between unsolved rows and columns is much larger than it is for an edge-clue-constrained board, which permits the sort-based optimization we performed above to do more work, despite the comparatively larger number of sequences which must be considered.
-But I haven't yet found a good way to test this idea.
+But I haven't yet found a good way to test this theory.

 ## Next Steps